Milliman-PRM/qlikview-hosting/.github/PUBLICATION_TEMPLATE.md

 - [ ] Inspect the `sign.bat` file and ensure that the qvw file name in the script matches the actual file name
 - [ ] Sign the QVW by running the sign.bat script file
 - [ ] Use the signature tool to verify the presence of the new signature on the QVW
-- [ ] If planning to perform reduction on server PRM2, copy the report to the same named folder on PRM2
+- [ ] If planning to perform reduction on a server other than where it is, copy the report to the same named folder on the reduction server (e.g. PRM2).
 - [ ] Re-populate the Report (QVW) using the PMC
 - [ ] Update Project using the PMC
 - [ ] If this is a demo report, skip ahead to procedure for pushing to production